 If you have broadband at home, you might have noticed that it slows down at certain times.
 This is most common in the evenings when people are streaming movies or playing online games.
-A similar thing happens to businesses, where your broadband may slow down at busy times of the day.
+Similarly businesses encounter a slower broadband connection at busier times of the day.
 But why does this happen?
-It’s down to contention, but what is contention?
+It’s down to broadband contention, but what is broadband contention?
 What does contention mean?
 And what can you do about it?

-When your business broadband leaves your house or business, the connection from there to the street cabinet is unique to you.
-After that, the connection from the street cabinet back to the main exchange is shared, similar to the water pipes from your premises to the main supply.
+When an internet connection leaves a house or business, the connection from there to the street cabinet is unique to you.
+After that, the connection from the street cabinet back to the main exchange is shared, similar to water pipes from premises to the main supply.
 As its shared there’s more traffic during busy times and, therefore, the bandwidth is being split between multiple users which can often mean slower speeds.

-Contention is a problem inherent in broadband but an Ethernet leased line gives you a connection which is exclusive to you, with a 1:1 contention ratio.
+Contention is a problem inherent in broadband.
+However, an Ethernet leased line is an exclusive connection to you, leased line contention ratio is 1:1.
 Unlike broadband, you have exclusive use of the connection at all points with an Ethernet line.
-This not only eliminates contention; Ethernet has security benefits as well.
+Not only does this eliminate broadband contention; Ethernet has security benefits as well.

-With a leased line, you may still have issues with your internal traffic at peak times but, with your own connection, you can apply your own traffic management to ensure that your essential systems such as cloud and VoIP get prioritised over other traffic, ensuring your business runs smoothly.
+With a leased line, there may still be issues with internal traffic at peak times.
+A Leased line is a personal connection, with its own traffic management.
+Traffic management ensures that essential systems such as cloud and VoIP get prioritised over other traffic, for smooth business running.

 Ethernet leased lines have other advantages too!
-Broadband connections are asynchronous, which means that your download speeds are faster than your upload speeds.
-For domestic use, this isn’t too much of an issue but for business purposes an asynchronous connection can be a problem.
-If you’re using an as-a-service application, or relying on VoIP telecoms, then there’s a lot of data flowing in both directions.
-If your uploads are slower than your downloads, this can hamper the smooth operation of the business.
-Ethernet leased lines eliminate this as they have a synchronous connection so that there’s equal bandwidth available in both directions.
-A leased line connection is exclusive to you so there’s less chance of your data traffic being intercepted.
+Broadband connections are asynchronous, which means download speeds are faster than upload speeds.
+For domestic use, this isn’t a big issue but for business purposes an asynchronous connection can be a problem.
+When using ‘as-a-service’ applications, or VoIP telecoms, a lot of data flows in both directions.
+If uploads are slower than downloads, this can hamper the smooth operation of the business.
+Ethernet leased lines eliminate this, the synchronous connection allows equal bandwidth available in both directions.
+A leased line connection is exclusive to you so there’s less chance of data traffic being intercepted.

-A further benefit is reliability as Ethernet leased lines are generally monitored by the provider so that they can ensure a consistent level of service and spot any issues before they become problematic.
-This is backed by a service level agreement (SLA) to ensure that the expected speeds are delivered and that any faults are fixed in a timely manner.
+Another benefit is greater reliability as Ethernet leased lines are generally monitored by the provider.
+This ensures a consistent level of service spotting any issues like the broadband contention ratio.
+This is backed by a service level agreement (SLA) to ensure that expected speeds are delivered and any faults are fixed in a timely manner.

-Businesses are becoming more and more reliant on services based in the cloud.
-This might be because they’re using online software for key business functions including office suites, ERP or CRM, or it may be that they’ve adopted IP-based communications to control their calling costs, or are using video conferencing to keep in touch with teams in different parts of the world.
+Businesses are increasingly using the cloud and online software for key business functions including office suites, ERP or CRM.
+Often businesses adopt IP-based communications to control their calling costs.
+Some use video conferencing to keep in touch with teams in different parts of the world.